 Legitimate Resident Organization.
 A Project Owner must recognize legitimate resident organizations and give reasonable consideration to concerns raised by legitimate resident organizations.
 A resident organization is legitimate if it has been established by the residents of a Covered Project, meets regularly, operates democratically, is representative of all residents in the project, and is completely independent of the Project Owner, management, and their representatives.

 In the absence of a legitimate resident organization at a Covered Project, HUD encourages the Project Owner and residents to work together to determine the most appropriate ways to foster a constructive working relationship, including supporting the formation of a legitimate residents organization.
 Residents are encouraged to contact the Project Owner directly with questions or concerns regarding issues related to their tenancy.
-Project Owner s are also encouraged to actively engage residents in the absence of a resident organization; and
+Project Owners are also encouraged to actively engage residents in the absence of a resident organization; and

 Protected Activities.
 Project Owners must allow residents and resident organizers to conduct the following activities related to the establishment or operation of a resident organization: